mohamedabdomm2/British-Airways-Customer-Reviews/README.md

 # British-Airways
-scarping British Airways reviews and collecting customer feedback by analyzing third-party data.
+scarping British Airways reviews and collecting customer feedback by analyzing third-party data.\n
-## The steps For Making a good analysis
+## The steps For Making a good analysis \n
-preprocessing:
+preprocessing:\n
-Lowercase: Convert all text to lowercase for consistency.
+Lowercase: Convert all text to lowercase for consistency.\n Punctuation Removal.
-Punctuation Removal.
 Stop Word Removal.
 Lemmatization.